 in the first such execution for the Massachusetts Bay Colony.

-the border between the United States and Canada, from the
+the border between the United States and Canada, from the Rocky Mountains

-to prove that all four feet of a horse leave the ground when it runs;
+prove that all four feet of a horse leave the ground when it runs;

 the study becomes the basis of motion pictures.
 The purpose of the

 ► 1896 (Earthquake & Tsunami) Meiji-Sanriku, Japan